mezpusz/steiner_tree/README.md

-Dual-ascent 2-approximation algorithm implementation for the (Steiner Tree Problem)[https://en.wikipedia.org/wiki/Steiner_tree_problem].
-The implementation is based on papers of (Wong)[https://link.springer.com/article/10.1007/BF02612335] and (Pajor et al)[https://link.springer.com/article/10.1007/s12532-017-0123-4].
-The problem description, input format and examples can be found at the (SteinLib Testdata Library)[http://steinlib.zib.de/steinlib.php].
+Dual-ascent 2-approximation algorithm implementation for the [Steiner Tree Problem](https://en.wikipedia.org/wiki/Steiner_tree_problem).
+The implementation is based on papers of [Wong](https://link.springer.com/article/10.1007/BF02612335) and [Pajor et al](https://link.springer.com/article/10.1007/s12532-017-0123-4).
+The problem description, input format and examples can be found at the [SteinLib Testdata Library](http://steinlib.zib.de/steinlib.php).

 ## Requirements for Unix